Planning to visit the living root bridge in Nongriat? Let me warn you: it’s not worth it anymore!

 The entry fee was moreover 20 Rupees for a day (or free for those staying in Nongriat).

 5-years later, mass-tourism has changed it all.
-Now, bathing in the pools is strictly prohibited, walking the double-decker living root bridge in a group of more than 5 people isn’t allowed.
+Now, bathing in the pools is strictly prohibited, and walking the double-decker living root bridge in a group of more than 5 people isn’t allowed.
 There is moreover a bar of 2-minute-time if someone wants to stand on the living root-bridge and take a selfie.

 So, this time as I revisited Nongriat and saw the root-bridge, I entered a moment of self-questioning.
-I blamed myself for putting Nongriat on world map five years ago.
-“If I hadn’t done promoted Nongriat, this place would still be the same” I remember questioning myself.
+I blamed myself for putting Nongriat on the world map five years ago.
+“If I hadn’t promoted Nongriat, this place would still be the same” I remember questioning myself.